-Demand factor Present position Projection Impact on services Population 5516 (2006 Census) 8035 in 2030 Minimal Impact Demographics 20.4 % of population aged over 65 27 % of population aged over 65 in 2030 Increase in demand for paved and smooth footpaths suitable for gophers.
+Demand factor Present position Projection Impact on services Population 4,965 (2011 Census) Stable Minimal Impact Demographics 22.6 % of population aged over 65 27 % of population aged over 65 in 2030 Increase in demand for paved and smooth footpaths suitable for gophers.
 Farm Aggregation Increase in aggregation of farms.
 Aggregation is projected to continue.
 Increased production from rural areas generating additional traffic movements Changing market delivery mechanisms Increase in on-farm storage and the use of 'just-in-time' delivery contracts Increased on-farm selling and on-farm storage.
 Increased necessity for all-weather access roads to ensure 'just-in-time' delivery of produce.
-Vehicle Mass Limits 9 tonne single axle limit with some HML routes Increase in demand for HML routes.
+Vehicle Mass Limits Restricted access for Higher Mass Limit (HML) and High Productivity Vehicles (HPV) Increase in demand for HML and HPV routes.
 Increased loading on bridges and road pavements with potential halving of pavement life.

-5.2 Changes in Technology
+4.2 Changes in Technology